athill/PHP-Utils/README.md

 # PHP Utility Classes

+## Archived

+This was a project to ease the building of websites.
+It had some good ideas, but was not extensible enough and lost even more relevance when the client side moved beyond jQuery.

 ## Philosophy
 The idea of this project is to be the the poor man's [Laravel](http://laravel.com/).
 By that I mean, I am a huge fan of Laravel, but